Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Livin' Large (1989)

 The band cashed in, taking their newfound fame to Virgin Records.
 Unfortunately, they lost sight of what made their sound work in the first place, adding crashing synths and drum machines and losing the groove.
 The album contains a remix of the song that made them famous ("Da Butt '89," with a brief quote from Led Zeppelin's "D'yer Maker"!), and a version of the Isley Brothers' "It's Your Thing" performed with Salt-N-Pepa, whose energy level is so high they show up the rest of the disc for the calculated claptrap it is.
-There are a bunch of "Butt"-style pseudo-go go tunes: repeated raunchy catchphrases, bass vamps, and cowbells ("Buck Wild"), but they're depressingly sterile and calculated (Marcus Miller's "Come To The Go-Go") - often all the tunes have going for them is Sugar Bear's good humor.
+There are a bunch of "Butt"-style pseudo-go-go tunes: repeated raunchy catchphrases, bass vamps, and cowbells ("Buck Wild"), but they're depressingly sterile and calculated (Marcus Miller's "Come To The Go-Go") - often all the tunes have going for them is Sugar Bear's good humor.
 Worse are the ballads sung by Junie Henderson, a dull cross between Luther Vandross and Philip Bailey ("Taste Of Your Love," "Don't Turn Around").
 Fred Wesley arranged horns on the title track, and Melvin Franklin contributed vocals to a remake of "Shake It Like A White Girl."
 Larry Robinson produced the title track and "White Girl"; most other tracks were produced by various band members.
 (DBW)

 Cold Kickin' It (1990)

 Hardly.
 Junie Henderson gets most of the lead vocals, and the disc continues the worst excesses of Livin' Large, only heavier on ballads ("Got To Be Wherever You Are," "You Are").
 Even the uptempo numbers are cheesy dance tracks that would seem more appropriate for New Edition ("I Confess," "Keep It Up" with mid-80s pop synths), with lyrics to match.
-New sax player Scooter also contributes a Bob Marley imitation on "M-O-N-E-Y." The one real go go tune is half-decent ("Hot Cakes"), but even that pales in comparison to the band's TTED work.
+New sax player Scooter also contributes a Bob Marley imitation on "M-O-N-E-Y." The one real go-go tune is half-decent ("Hot Cakes"), but even that pales in comparison to the band's early work.
 No notable guests this time; production is by House, Goff, and new member Marvin Ennis.
-I can't think of a single reason a sane person would want to own this album.
-(DBW)
+I can't think of a single reason

 Make Money (1996)

-A party-hearty return to straightforward go go, produced by Goff, but it's embarrassingly shoddy.
+A party-hearty return to straightforward go-go, produced by Goff, but it's embarrassingly shoddy.
 The layers of percussion are identical on nearly every track, and at times verge on the robotic.
 Where E.U. used to drop in someone else's riff to liven up the proceedings or signal a mood shift, here they just cover familiar tunes with generic go go arrangements - Curtis Mayfield's "Freddie's Dead" - and even remake their own early hit "Ooh La La La."
-They do occasionally lock into a solid groove, though ("I Can't Go For That," based on the Hall and Oates tune), and the two ballads ("Touch Me, Tease Me," "Hold You" - both sung by Ellis Merriman) are much less slick and more enjoyable than the Junie Henderson schlock.
+They do occasionally lock into a solid groove, though ("I Can't Go For That," based on the Hall and Oates tune), and the two ballads ("Touch Me, Tease Me"; "Hold You" - both sung by Ellis Merriman) are much less slick and more enjoyable than the Junie Henderson schlock.
 Not to mention the go go incarnation of "Rudolph The Red-Nosed Reindeer," present in two nearly identical versions.
 I don't think the disc accomplished its stated objective, but if you can't find a good go go album, this will at least give you a sense of what it's all about.
 (DBW)

 Click your thang.